Nutrition

 • reduces post-chemo inflammation

-• help preserve muscle during recover
+• helps preserve muscle during recovery

-• best on days 5-9
+• best on Days 5–10

-• ~1,500 mg EPA/DHA per day
+• ~1,500 mg EPA/DHA per day from food sources

-• walnuts (small handful) per day
+• walnuts (small handful) — secondary source

 Berries